gogata05/VehicleRentalSystem-And-CarLeasingCalculator/Task-2-Car-Leasing-Calculator/ReadMe.md

 ## How to use?

-- 1.Clone repo
+- 1.Clone Repo
-- 2.Use live server
+- 2.Use Live Server

 Web: